Avatar

 Metal Revolution's Real Story

-Posted : 9 months, 3 weeks ago on 25 July 2011 04:52 (A review of Get Thrashed: The Story of Thrash Metal)
+Posted : 12 years, 8 months ago on 25 July 2011 09:52 (A review of Get Thrashed (2006))

 Most people think that metal in the 80's was Mötley Crüe, W.A.S.P., White Snake, etc. but anyone that listened to metal then and now know that they were the posers and bands like Metallica, Megadeth, Slayer and Anthrax were at the forefront and truly pushed the genre.